KatelynKodes/DuckCrossing/DuckCrossingDocumentation.md

 ### Collision and Chase Behavior
 ### Movement Behavior
 ### Win Behavior
-## Lose Behavior
+### Lose Behavior

 ## II.
 Design

 1. _System architecture_

-    Every object in every scene derives from an Actor class, placed into an Actor array and placed inside the an instance if the Scene class itself, rather than having more than one scene in the engine class alone.
+    The game is divided up into objects known as Scenes, these scenes are where parts of the game take place.
+This includes title screens, certain points in gameplay, or screens that show the user whether they won or lost the game.
+Every object in every scene derives from an Actor class, placed into an Actor array and placed inside the an instance if the Scene class itself.
+Actors may derive from children of the Actor class, which are specific subclasses that have distinct differences to one another and don't behave in the same way.
+Collider objects, also inherit from one parent class, the Collider class.
+There are two types of colliders, CircleColliders and AABB Colliders (also known as Box-Colliders), this was done to give a bit of variety to the types of colliders an object can have as well as fit certain object shapes if needed.
+The reason there are so many classes and children of some classes in this program is to attempt to make building a bigger program easier for the developer and make it so where the Engine class is only responsible for handling engine related activities, such as changing scenes when need be and checking win/lose conditions every time the game updates.

 2. _Object Information_